mottus/f_art_python/readme.txt

-readme.txt version: 2023/03/22
+readme.txt version: 2023/03/23

 This folder contains the modified FRT (Forest Reflectance and Transmittance) code.
 The following modifications have been made compared with the original version:

-* Different submodels (6S, PROSPECT, LIBERTY, ACRMf) have been removed.
+* Different submodels (6S, PROSPECT, LIBERTY, ACRM) have been removed.
 Instead, FRT depends on externally provided (measured or modeled) spectra for forest floor, leaf reflectance and transmittance, and sky irradiance.
 * The input file format for the fortran version has been modified to allow specification of the various spectra.
-* A normalization has been applied to balance te first-order and higher-order scattering.
+* An optional normalization has been applied to balance te first-order and higher-order scattering.
 See Mõttus, M., Stenberg, P. & Rautiainen, M. (2007), JGR – Atmospheres, doi:10.1029/2006JD007445 for details.
 * The option to compute albedo, or flux reflectance, has been added: hence the name